Ian Thorpe fails to qualify for World Cup 100m butterfly final

 He had finished seventh in the 100m individual medley final on his return to competitive action on Friday.

-Thorpe, who quit the sport five years ago after winning five Olympic golds, is bidding to swim at London 2012 .
+Thorpe, who quit the sport five years ago after winning five Olympic golds, .

 "I came here expecting to get absolutely hammered in races and I knew it was going to happen," he said.
 "Anyone who didn't think that was going to happen didn't have this in perspective.

 "I have to have a kind of reality check of where I am as opposed to how I feel in training," he added.

 Thorpe, who has been training in Switzerland under coach Gennadi Touretski, plans to swim World Cup short-course events in Beijing and Tokyo as he builds towards the all-important Australian Olympic trials in March.

 "I was quite annoyed with myself this morning with my time and things like that," he said.
 "Now I know what I need to do.
 Racing for me is tough, it is tough to get back into this mode.